 Coping with Debilitating Depression at Work

-On most days, I am an individual without debilitating depression; instead, I live with high-functioning depression.
+On most days, I am an individual without debilitating depression.
 But every now and then, there comes a time when depression completely takes over my body and mind.
 My arms ache and feel limp and my mind fixates on nothing but suicide.
 That is when I know I am officially too depressed to work and taking a mental health day seems like the best option.

 Now it's great whenever that's possible, but on some debilitating depression days, work just has to be done as per a preplanned schedule.
 So I put on my "want-to-die-but-won't-and-will-get-through-the-day" pants on and do certain things to ensure I get work done.